 The West Gore antimony-gold deposits are located in west-central Nova Scotia, approximately 50 km northwest of Halifax.
 Antimony was discovered in the area in 1880.
 Underground development and antimony -- gold mining occurred during 1884-1917 with some further development until 1939.
-Antimony and gold bearing veins occur in three sub-parallel northwest trending faults, two of which occur within the company's Project area.
-Antimony and gold are also documented in sheared wall rock, of which there could be increased potential.
+Antimony and gold bearing veins occur in three sub-parallel northwest trending faults, two of which occur within the Company's project area.
+Antimony and gold are also documented in sheared wall rock, in which there could be increased potential.

 Antimony and gold occur in quartz-carbonate-sulfide veins cutting meta-sediments.
 The veins occur in northwest trending fault zones and are steeply dipping.
-Reports indicate intersections of folds and faults to play a key role in the location of mineralization.
-Past mining was mainly within the company's Project area from the Main Vein - Fissure.
-The Brook Vein also occurs in the Project area of which previous development is also documented.
+Reports that indicate intersections of folds and faults play a key role in the location of mineralization.

-B. Grant - MacKinnon Claims (Nova Scotia, Canada)
+C. Grant-MacKinnon Claims (Canada)